ezramorse/ezController/README.md

 ## Notes

 * Requires jQuery.
-* Remember to hide all your initial elements so they do not show bef
+* Remember to hide all your initial elements so they do not show before the controller hides them.
 * Have fun.
 Be creative.
 If you make some nice animated one-page websites with this, let me know.

 ## License